devplanet-dp/firebase-video-upload/README.md

 ![Init fastlane](https://i.imgur.com/iNgmcTL.png)

 Fastlane will ask to choose a single automated action to implement.
+Automated actions are pre-built in actions which lets you automate every aspect of your development and release workflow.
 But you'll implement multiple automated actions in this tutorial.
 So just select manual setup by entering **4**.
-Once selected it will output some guidelines on how to use Fastlane with the project.
+Once selected it will output some guidelines on how to use fastlane with the project.

 Go to root directory of the project, you will see **Gemfile** which is added as a project dependency and a fastlane directory containing: